peplxx/interactive-labs/README.md

 # interactive-labs

-Enhance your existing workshops with a practice environment.
+Complement your IT training workshops with a practice environment.

 ![screenshot](./screenshot.png)